 Health insurance brokers are independent and sell for multiple companies.
 Brokers can typically provide more options and a broader view of the marketplace.
-Brokers will work with you to evaluate the major insurance carriers in your area on plan designs and cost.
+Brokers will work with you to evaluate the major insurance carriers in your area on plan designs and costs.
 Brokers are usually paid on commission by the insurance companies.
-But some brokers instead charge a flat fee from an employer, such as a payment based on the number of employees and months covered.
+But, some brokers instead charge a flat fee from an employer, such as a payment based on the number of employees and months covered.

-Health Insurance Agents ("Captive Agents")
+Health insurance agents ("Captive Agents")